 M.F.A.
 Students

 Current M.F.A.
-Students per Cohort – AY 2022-2023
+Students per Cohort – AY 2024-2025

 Langston Cotman

-Langston Cotman (He/Him) is a first-year MFA candidate in fiction from Takoma Park, Maryland.
+Langston Cotman (He/Him) is a second-year MFA candidate in fiction from Takoma Park, Maryland.
 He graduated with a BA in American Studies from Goucher College.
 His fiction appears in The Virginia Quarterly Review and BOMB Magazine.
 He walks like this and he dances like that.

 Kumari Devarajan

-Kumari Devarajan is a first year MFA student in fiction from Washington DC.
+Kumari Devarajan is a second-year MFA student in fiction from Washington DC.
 They were most recently an audio journalist at NPR’s Code Switch podcast where they received a Murrow Award and Apple Podcast of the Year Award.
 They graduated from Wellesley College with a degree in Economics and Women’s and Gender studies.

 Ajla Dizdarević